stephenfuqua/AssertionComparison/readme.md

 ## Motivation

-Working with a legacy codebase using NUnit and .NET Framework, I've found that there is a mix of regular assertions and assertions using the [Should](https://github.com/erichexter/Should/) library.
+Working with a legacy codebase using NUnit and .NET Framework, I've found that there is a mix of NUnit assertions and assertions using the [Should](https://github.com/erichexter/Should/) library.
 This library is rather old and, frankly, limited compared to [Shouldly](https://shouldly.readthedocs.io/en/latest/) and [FluentAssertions](https://fluentassertions.com).
-These newer two frameworks are significantly more expressive, with APIs that cover myriad situations eleganty.
+These newer two frameworks are significantly more expressive, with APIs that cover myriad situations elegantly.
 Questions in front of me:

-1. Are any of these libraries really worthwhile compared to simply using NUnit's built-in assertions?
+1. Are any of these libraries really worthwhile compared to simply using NUnit's built-in assertions - either traditional or Assert.That style?
 2. If using any independent framework, which is the best choice for this code base?
 3. If selecting Shouldly or FluentAssertions, ought we to upgrade the old